Robust Biharmonic Skinning Using Geometric Fields: Optimization

-We use $\gwn_{l}$ to reject points both when sampling our point cloud $\mathcal{X}$, as well as in each training batch.
-For all remaining points, we clip their generalized winding numbers above to $\gwn_{h}$ compute a weighted biharmonic energy as

-\section{Multiscale Optimization}
+\subsection{Multiscale Optimization}

-~ Using a gradient descent method for optimizing smoothness energies incurs a trade-off.
+Using a gradient descent method for optimizing smoothness energies incurs a trade-off.
 If we use a finite-difference step that is too small, we will have to wait longer for the boundary conditions to propagate inward.
 Since our formulation is nonconvex, this issue also can lead to local minima.

-If, however, we use a larger finite difference step size, we will get an overly blurry result (see Figure~\ref{fig:multiscale}).
+In mesh-based pipelines, these difficulties are resolved via preconditioning, either by using Sobolev gradients or through higher-order methods \cite{wang2021fast}.
+In our scenario, however, it is not clear how to precondition the optimization of the biharmonic energy over a smooth geometric field that is nonconvex in its parameters.
+Therefore, we introduce a simple yet effective alternative to preconditioning that results in high-resolution solutions while reducing the number of iterations for convergence.

-Inspired by multigrid methods and prior work on optimizing differential energies in neural fields \cite{li2023neuralangelo}, we found that a multiscale approach offers an effective compromise.
+Inspired by multigrid methods and prior work on optimizing differential energies in neural fields \cite{li2023neuralangelo}, we found that a multiscale approach offers an effective solution.
 Specifically, we initiate our method by randomly sampling $\mathcal{X}$.
 We let the method optimize for a number of iterations before doubling the number of samples in $\mathcal{X}$.
 To initialize the new point cloud, we use $\Net_\theta$ to interpolate existing values $\vect{f}_i$ onto the new points.
 Additionally, we also interpolate Adam's gradient moment estimates~\cite{kingma2014adam} in a similar fashion.
-As the radius of our kernel $k$ and the finite-differences step size are related to the density of the point cloud (see Figure~\ref{fig:ablation}), they shrinks as we up-sample the point-cloud.
+As the radius of our kernel $k$ and the finite-differences step size are related to the density of the point cloud (see Figure~\ref{fig:ablation}), they shrink as we up-sample the point-cloud.

-The upsampling generally increases the absolute magnitude of the biharmonic energy as the interpolation kernel and finite-difference estimator progressively do less and less smoothing (see Figure~\ref{fig:multiscale}).
-To stabilize the optimization, we progressively decrease the learning rate (see Section~\ref{s:impl} for details).
-We demonstrate the effect of this strategy in Figure~\ref{fig:multiscale}.
+The upsampling generally increases the variance in the evaluation of the biharmonic energy as the interpolation kernel and finite-difference estimator progressively do less and less smoothing (see Figures~\ref{fig:multiscale}~and~\ref{fig:msloss}).